 How do we know what we know?
 And how do we know if this knowledge is correct?
-The Shedra classes will take you on a journey to discover your mind and consciousness with all its facets and functions, from direct perception to mistaken concepts.
-You will move through a well-developed progressive series of courses to a more and more profound understanding of the Hinayana, Mahayana, and Vajrayana views.
-This then allows you to get a clearer understanding of your meditation and the whole Buddhist path.
+The Shedra classes will take you on a journey to discover your mind and consciousness with all its facets and functions.
+You will move through a well-developed progressive series of courses of the Foundational, Intermediate and Advanced curriculum to a more and more profound understanding of the Hinayana, Mahayana, and Vajrayana views.
+The methods include presentations, discussion groups, analytical meditation and debate.

 – Dzogchen Ponlop Rinpoche

 The Foundation Curriculum serves as the entryway to the study of Buddhist philosophy.
 It consists of the core and debate curricula as well as training in analytical meditation.
 The core of the Foundation Curriculum consists of the series of the four Mind and Its World courses accompanied by the Clear Thinking course.
 Mind and Its World series—as the title evokes—is exploring the inquiring mind and its world and formulating a contemplative worldview based on introspection.
 Clear Thinking class teaches the fundamentals of debate.
 The Foundation Debate Curriculum offers a gradual training in all the skills needed for the performance of the art of formal debate.

 The Intermediate curriculum trains in the Mahāyana philosophical systems of Cittamātra and Madhyamaka as well as Buddha Nature and the Path and Bhūmis.
 The Intermediate Curriculum continues to lay the ground for in-depth study of the great Indian treatises and their commentaries by the Kagyü and Nyingma masters.
 The Intermediate Debate consist of debating the views of the four Buddhist philosophical traditions: Vaibhāśika, Sautrāntika Cittamātra and Madhyamaka, within the boundaries of individual systems, as well as between them.